Tales of Vesperia: Critical reception

-IGN's Ryan Geddes called it "a strong anime-style Japanese RPG", generally citing the game as an enjoyable experience.
+IGNs Ryan Geddes called it "a strong anime-style Japanese RPG", generally citing the game as an enjoyable experience.
 Francesca Reyes, writing for Official Xbox Magazine, found some aspects of the battle system frustrating, but stated that most other aspects of the game made up for this deficiency.
 Kevin VanOrd of GameSpot was positive overall, despite noting a lack of strategy in a lot of battles and similarity to previous Tales games.
 Hardcore Gamers Steve Hannley called the game a good starting point for the series on then-current consoles.
-RPGFan's Ashton Liu said that, while it stood as perhaps the best entry in the series, he also noted that it had not evolved very much mechanically when compared to other RPG series.
-GameSpy's Gabe Graziani cited it as a graphical improvement over other JRPGs on the console, and praised the characters despite citing the story as being conventional, and called it "[a] superior blend of style and production value".
+RPGFans Ashton Liu said that, while it stood as perhaps the best entry in the series, he also noted that it had not evolved very much mechanically when compared to other RPG series.
+GameSpys Gabe Graziani cited it as a graphical improvement over other JRPGs on the console, and praised the characters despite citing the story as being conventional, and called it "[a] superior blend of style and production value".

 Famitsu gave the PS3 port a positive review, noting its expanded content when compared to the original and sharing many sentiments with their original review.
 Japanese gaming website 4Gamer.net recommended the PS3 port to both veterans of the series and to newcomers, and positively noting its expanded content.
 James Quentin Clark, reviewing the port for RPGFan, said that the added features had made Vesperia the best JRPG of its console generation.
 In conclusion, he called it "the most complete package game in the series and a must-have for fans of action RPGs".